 In fact, some of us are even born

 In the rare cases wherein the hymen does cover the entire vaginal opening — this is a congenital condition called

 While vaginal intercourse or some more strenuous physical activities could cause minor hymen tearing, many women do not experience any tearing or bleeding during sex, as the hymen can stretch to accommodate the penis.

 Even if tearing does occur, bleeding doesn’t always follow.
 And because hymens can have myriad different shapes, it will be incredibly difficult to tell whether that “dip” in the membrane is due to a minor rupture or whether it was there all along.

 Another favorite piece of sex lore is that women can’t get pregnant if they have sex while on their period.
 It’s true that this scenario is highly unlikely, but even so, the possibility of pregnancy isn’t fully eliminated.

 The likelihood of becoming pregnant after period sex depends largely on how long your menstrual cycle is.
 In most women, the menstrual cycle lasts for approximately 28 days.
-Usually, 3– 5 of those days are taken up by their period, during which unfertilized eggs, or “ovules,” and uterine lining are eliminated.
+Usually,

 Women are most fertile during the ovulation stage of their menstrual cycles, when fresh eggs are produced.
 Ovulation usually takes place about 12 to 16 days before the start of the next period.